ParticleEmitter

 Determines how much particles' colors are blended with the colors behind them.

-Determines how much particles are influenced by the environment light.
+Determines how much particles are influenced by the environmental light.

 Determines whether the particles rigidly move with the part they're being emitted from.